google/kctf/docs/local-testing.md

 Once the challenge is built and deployed, you will see `challenge.kctf.dev/chal-sample created`.

 ### Connect to the challenge
-To connect to the challenge, you have to run the following command:
+To connect to the challenge, run the following command:
 ```bash
 kctf chal debug port-forward &
 ```

-After, you will see `Forwarding from 127.0.0.1:[LOCAL_PORT] -> 1337` in the terminal.
+After connecting, you will see `Forwarding from 127.0.0.1:[LOCAL_PORT] -> 1337` in the terminal.
 Connect to the LOCAL_PORT:
 ```bash
 nc 127.0.0.1 [external_port]
 ```